BjarkeHautop/OrbisChessEngine.jl/docs/src/10-uci-guide.md

-From the root of this repository, run the following to run 40 games of 1/sec against Stockfish adjusted to 1800 Elo, with 5 games (each engine uses it's own thread per game, so 10 threads).
+From the root of this repository, run the following to run 40 games of 1/sec against Stockfish adjusted to 1800 Elo, 5 games running in parallel (each engine uses its own thread per game, so 10 threads total).

 ```bash
 cutechess-cli \